2 ounces cheeseper person if used for a per-meal situation

 accoutrementsdon’t worry too much about it.
 Things like quince paste, cornichons, mustards, preserves, nuts, etc., have a long shelf life, so what you don’t use, you can stow away for a different day

 No party is complete without an artisanal cheese board.
-Luckily for home cooks, and thanks to the popularity of media outlets such as Food Network, the Internet, et al, there are now doubtless numerous stores within a stone’s throw of your home from which to choose when deciding on cheese.
+Luckily for home cook there are now doubtless numerous stores within a stone’s throw of your home from which to choose when deciding on cheese, as well as plenty store to order specialty cheese online.
 Thus, your task has become much easier than when compared to the days of yore.

 When you have decided to put together a cheese board, don’t stop at the cheese.
 Make sure that when you start putting everything together, that you think about: